Simeone injects faith and realism ahead of Atleticos double date

 Simeone's faith is not enough to stop a penalty at Mestalla 😅

-While El Cholo talks about unshakeable faith, fans remember that statistics don't lie: Atlético hasn't won at Mestalla since the era of video rental stores.
-As high as the hope may be, the colchonera defense has been showing more holes than a Swiss cheese for weeks.
-If faith were enough to win, the team would already have a Champions League title in the trophy case.
-But since that's not the case, we just have to hope the players don't confuse faith with falling asleep in the opponent's area.
+While Cholo talks about unwavering faith, fans remember that statistics don't lie: Atlético hasn't won at Mestalla since the era of video rental stores.
+No matter how high the hope, the colchonera defense has been showing more holes than a slice of Swiss cheese for weeks.
+If faith were enough to win, the team would already have a Champions League title in the trophy cabinet.
+But since that's not the case, we just have to hope the players don't mistake faith for falling asleep in the opponent's area.